AdobeDocs/federated-audience-composition.en/help/compositions/activities/change-dimension.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_change_dimension"
 >title="Change dimension activity"
->abstract="This activity allows you to change the targeting dimension as you are building an audience.
+>abstract="This activity allows you to change the targeting dimension, i.e. the schema, as you are building an audience.
 It shifts the axis depending on the data template and the input dimension.
 For example, you can switch from the "contracts" dimension to the "clients" dimension."

-The **Change dimension** activity allows you to change the targeting dimension as you are building your audience.
+The **Change dimension** activity allows you to change the targeting dimension, i.e. the schema, as you are building your audience.
 It shifts the axis depending on the data template and the input dimension. <!--[Learn more on targeting dimensions](../../audience/about-recipients.md#targeting-dimensions)-->

 ## Configure the Change dimension activity {#configure}